...open communication and teamwork

 The third Law Librarian, Professor Paul Murphy, who was attending the University of Windsor for his undergraduate education, was first hired as a student helper in the law library in January 1968.
 He later went on to become a member of the first graduating class of Windsor Law, and was Professor and Law Librarian from 1975 - 2011.

-Annette Demers was named Acting Law Librarian in September of 2011 and Associate Dean, Law Library and Legal Research Services in June 2015.
+Annette Demers was named Acting Law Librarian in September of 2011 and Law LIbrarian in June 2015.

 The first bequest to the Law Library was made in 1967 by the late Sydney Parker Waymouth, a retired Ford-Motor Co. employee.